-There are times when your staff will have special circumstances that affect their work.
+There are times when staff will have special circumstances that affect their work.
 To help them, employers can consider a range of flexible work options to support them through these times, such as:

 - flexible hours

 - job sharing

 - child care arrangements.

 - attract skilled and motivated staff

 - allow you to better match workloads with staffing